Retirement Systems: General Description

-Phased retirement is voluntary to both the employee and the agency, and available only to an employee who has worked full-time for the preceding three years and is eligible for voluntary retirement under certain of the standard age and service combinations: with 20 years of service at age 60 under both CSRS and FERS; or with 30 years of service at age 55 under CSRS and at minimum retirement age (currently 56) under FERS.
+Phased retirement is voluntary to both the employee and the agency, and available only to an employee who has worked full-time for the preceding three years and is eligible for voluntary retirement with 20 years of service at age 60 under both CSRS and FERS; or with 30 years of service at age 55 under CSRS and at minimum retirement age (currently 56) under FERS.
 The rules exclude those eligible for retirement in other ways, including under other standard age and service combinations for voluntary retirement (see CSRS and FERS: Basic Annuity Computations in Section 4 of this chapter) and those eligible for voluntary retirement only under early retirement rules (see Section 5 of this chapter).
-Also ineligible are those subject to mandatory retirement (see General in Section 8 of this chapter).
+Also ineligible are those subject to mandatory retirement (see Section 8 of this chapter).

 An employee entering phased retirement is not separating from federal employment and is not eligible for a buyout (voluntary separation incentive payment).
 An employee leaving phased retirement to fully retire may be eligible for a buyout if meeting the eligibility criteria, however.

-Phased retirees may work only on a half-time schedule (this may change in the future) and generally must spend at least 20 percent of their time at work in mentoring activities.
+Phased retirees may work only on a half-time schedule and generally must spend at least 20 percent of their time at work in mentoring activities.

 The work schedule may be subject to collective bargaining provisions.
 Intermittent schedules are not allowed.
 A phased retiree may not work in more than one position at a time, but at management’s discretion can transfer to a different position in the same or a different agency or can return to full-time work.
 In the latter case the phased retirement annuity would end, and on the individual’s later full retirement, the phased retirement period would be treated as a period of part-time employment.